G02 G03 Circular Interpolation

 Where these two arcs cross it places the point of the compass.
 Now it can strike an arc that touches your start point and your end point.

-And that’s how the maths works.
+That’s how the maths works.

 Tell me did you really believe that inside your CNC machine there is a little man with a pair of compasses?